ricardo8r/urbanWater/README.md

 ## Installation

-To install DUWM, clone this repository and install the required dependencies:
+To install urbanWater, clone this repository and install the required dependencies:

 ```bash
 git clone https://github.com/urbanWater.git